franciscocpg/openWMail/README.md

 npm run-script package
 ```

-### Installing from this fork?
+### Installing in arch linux using this fork

-Follow the create `OAuth client ID & secret` steps and then run:
+Follow the [Creating credentials](#creating-credentials) steps and then run:
 ```bash
 install/run.sh
 ```

+You should be able to open openWMail in terminal typing
+`/opt/openwmail/openWMail` or searching for `openWMAil` at your
+applications menu.